-- Fruits are sources of many essential nutrients that are underconsumed, including potassium, dietary fiber, vitamin C, and folate (folic acid).
+- Fruits are sources of many essential nutrients that are under-consumed, including potassium, dietary fiber, vitamin C, and Folate (folic acid).

 - Diets rich in potassium may help to maintain healthy blood pressure.
-Fruit sources of potassium include bananas, prunes and prune juice, dried peaches and apricots, cantaloupe, honeydew melon, and orange juice.
+Fruit sources of potassium include bananas, prunes, and prune juice, dried peaches and apricots, cantaloupe, honeydew melon, and orange juice.

-- Dietary fiber from fruits, as part of an overall healthy diet, helps reduce blood cholesterol levels and may lower risk of heart disease.
+- Dietary fiber from fruits, as part of an overall healthy diet, helps reduce blood cholesterol levels and may lower the risk of heart disease.
 Fiber is important for proper bowel function.
 It helps reduce constipation and diverticulosis.
 Fiber-containing foods such as fruits help provide a feeling of fullness with fewer calories.
 Whole or cut-up fruits are sources of dietary fiber; fruit juices contain little or no fiber.

 - Folate (folic acid) helps the body form red blood cells.
-Women of childbearing age who may become pregnant should consume adequate folate from foods, and in addition 400 mcg of synthetic folic acid from fortified foods or supplements.
+Women of childbearing age who may become pregnant should consume adequate folate from foods and in addition 400 mcg of synthetic folic acid from fortified foods or supplements.
 This reduces the risk of neural tube defects, spina bifida, and anencephaly during fetal development.

 5 Health benefits about fruits

-- Eating a diet rich in vegetables and fruits as part of an overall healthy diet may reduce risk for heart disease, including heart attack and stroke.
+- Eating a diet rich in vegetables and fruits as part of an overall healthy diet may reduce the risk for heart disease, including heart attack and stroke.